 Intelligence is critical to manage life.
 What makes each one of us intelligent?
 A lot of things and specifically a bold way to manage the whole of one self in a proper way through its many changes and layers.

-Intelligent is also associated with a 360 degree notion close with being bright.
-And intelligent, therefore intellectual describes a given distinctive particular mental capacity.
-Intelligent often suggests a natural quickness of the ability of understanding: an intelligent skill.
-Intellectual implies not only having a high degree of understanding, but also a given capacity and taste for the higher forms of knowledge: intellectual interests.
+The word can be taken as an adjective or as a noun.
+As an adjective, “Intelligent” is associated with being bright, therefore describing a given distinctive particular mental capacity.
+Being “Intelligent” often suggests a natural quickness of the ability of understanding: an intelligent skill.
+To be an “intellectual” implies not only having a high degree of understanding, but also a given capacity and taste for the higher forms of knowledge: intellectual interests.
 The word intelligent is also associated with attributes of personality such as: astute, clever, alert, bright, apt, discerning, shrewd, smart.

-So having a good understanding or a high mental capacity makes us more motivated persons.
-Therefore better leaders of our will and life.
-In business particularly being intelligent is critical for success.
+Having a good understanding or a high mental capacity makes us more motivated persons and as such better leaders of our will and life.
+In business particularly, being intelligent is critical for success.
 Business comes associated with the right balance of business intelligence, a skill specially necessary for being a good leader.

-Being intelligent in what regards leadership is a long term job and the right balance contributes to a powerful capacity to be quick to comprehend, and contribute to have a better management.
+Being intelligent in what regards leadership is a long but rewarding journey, as to find the right balance, contributes to increase our capacity to be quick comprehending, and to have a better management.
 In this train of thoughts being intelligent can be associated with the following definitions:

-- the skill of displaying or characterised by quickness of understanding, sound thought, or good judgement: for instance being able to an intelligent reply to a given challenge;
+- the skill of displaying quickness of understanding, sound thought, or good judgement: for instance being able to an intelligent reply to a given challenge;

 - it is skill associated with mathematics with something of pertaining to the ability to do data processing, being smart;